Kristabell74/professional-readme-generator/README.md

 ## Usage

-This application will work to help create a simple comprehensive Readme application for future projects.
+This application is used to be functional for a person in web developement.
+It is simple to use and will help with future projects.

 ## License